The big fella.

 Quite the opposite.
 Jesus came to remove the rug of religion out from under us.
 He came to tell us that none of us will make God’s good list on our own – because “only God is good” (Mark 10:18), and all of us who are not God will never measure up to that standard – “no not one” (Romans 3:10-12).
 But here’s the awesome reality:

-Jesus came not to condemn but to save (John 3:17).
+Jesus came not to condemn us but to save us (John 3:17).

 When that hits you, and I pray it does, you will never be the same.
 That “while we were still sinners, Christ died for us” (Romans 5:8).
 That’s incredible.
 Jesus knows how far short we fall of God’s standard.
-But he doesn’t leave us in our deserved plight.
-Jesus stoops down to speak and to save, when in his perfect justice he could have chosen to smite.
+But he doesn’t leave us there.
+Jesus stoops down to speak and to save, when in his perfect justice he could have chosen to smite us.

 What a King!
 What a Saviour!